Key Takeaways:

 How Much Does Divorce Cost In Washington State?

-Every step of the process comes with specific charges and fees.
+Every step of the process has specific charges and fees.
 From the initial filing to relevant court costs to finding representation, it all has a price.
-After you finalize your divorce, a number of other expenditures arise that you’ll need to start preparing for.
+Other expenditures that you’ll need to prepare for arise after you finalize your divorce.

 It’s easy to anticipate the obvious expenses.
-You know upfront hiring a lawyer costs money, though just how much greatly depends on the individual situation.
-But then you have to consider those that seemingly come out of nowhere.
+You know upfront hiring a lawyer costs money, though how much greatly depends on the individual situation.
+Then you have to consider those that seemingly come out of nowhere.
 Or at least the ones that you don’t necessarily expect, like the impact on your taxes or buying a bed for a new home.

-Countless factors will impact the final amount of your case, these are a few of them.
+Countless factors will impact the final amount of your case.
+These are a few:

 Simple, straightforward divorces can be relatively inexpensive.
-But the more complicated things get, the faster fees pile up.
+However, the more complicated things become, the faster the fees pile up.

 With that in mind, here are some costs, obvious and otherwise, you should be aware of when dissolving a marriage.